MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-data-sources.md

 ## Prerequisites

-- To publish a Power BI paginated report to the Power BI service, you need a [Power BI Pro](../fundamentals/service-self-service-signup-for-power-bi.md) or [Premium Per User (PPU)](../enterprise/service-premium-per-user-faq.yml) license.
+- To publish a Power BI paginated report to the Power BI service, you need a [Power BI Pro](../fundamentals/service-self-service-signup-for-power-bi.md) license, or [Premium Per User (PPU)](../enterprise/service-premium-per-user-faq.yml) license.
-- You can publish to My Workspace.
-For any other workspace, you need at least a [Contributor role](../collaborate-share/service-roles-new-workspaces.md#workspace-roles).
+- You can publish to My Workspace, or you need at least a [Contributor role](../collaborate-share/service-roles-new-workspaces.md#workspace-roles) for any other workspace.

 ## Natively supported data sources